sciencebeginner

 Turkey Tail and Chaga — Moderate Evidence for Immunity

-- Turkey tail polysaccharopeptides (PSP and PSK) have been used as adjunct cancer therapy in Japan for decades, with clinical trial support for immune activation.
+Turkey tail polysaccharopeptides (PSP and PSK) have been used as adjunct therapy in Japan for decades, with clinical trial support.
+Chaga demonstrates significant antioxidant activity and immune stimulation in preclinical models.

 Why So Many Products Don't Work